lancejnelson/PH323/course_docs/schedule.md

 ## Day 2 (Wednesday September 18)

-   - Topic:  The main pillars of quantum mechanics will be set forth.
-Where appropriate, we will do example/homework problems together to help illustrate.
+   - Topic:  Today we will discuss all but the last postulate of quantum mechanics.
+The idea that every observable has a corresponding operator in QM will be discussed.
+Expectation values will be defined and examples will be given so you can see how to calculate them.
-   - Reading: Griffiths [1.5,1.6][griffiths_chp_1] and [2.1,2.2][griffiths_chp_2]
+   - Reading: Griffiths [1.5,1.6][griffiths_chp_1]
    - Alternative/Supplemental reading: Liboff ch 3.1 - 3.4

    - Description (instructor notes): The main postulates of quantum mechanics are: